 If not, ask for a detailed blueprint of the floor plan (or a digital map), so you can make an idea with regards to orientation, furniture placement, and other items that are of importance for the event (stage, bar, and more).

 If you work with a venue floor plan software, reach out to the venue and ask if they have any digital layouts you can import into your platforms.
 If this is the case, it will be easier to build a diagram of the seating system and get an idea of the flow of the guests.

 2. What’s the goal of the event?

 Whether it’s a wedding, a university awards reception, or a business gathering, the event needs to have a specific goal.
 So, before you start planning, find out the organizer’s intentions with regards to the event – what do they want their guests to take from it?

-For instance, if it’s a wedding, the goal should be that everyone has a good time.
+For instance, if it’s a wedding, the goal should be that everyone has a good time at the wedding venue.
 On the other hand, if it’s a fundraising event the organizer may also want to include their brand awareness campaign in the list of goals.